nanameru/url-context-mcp/README.md

     - model?: string (default: gemini-2.5-flash)
     - use_google_search?: boolean (default: false) — enable grounding with Google Search in addition to URL Context

+- research_or_scrape
+  - Behavior:
+    - If `urls` is provided, it always scrapes those URLs (no search)
+    - If `query` is provided (and `urls` is not), it runs iterative research:
+      - Search → scrape top result URLs → evaluate gaps → repeat up to 5 iterations
+  - inputs:
+    - urls?: string | string[] (1-20).
+When provided, search is skipped and URLs are scraped directly
+    - query?: string.
+Used when `urls` is not provided
+    - instruction?: string
+    - model?: string (default: gemini-2.5-flash)
+    - max_iterations?: number (1-5, default 5)

 ### Example invocation (MCP tool call)

 ```json